Advertising, postcards, trade cards, and stereographs, depicting African Americans in stereotypical or demeaning ways.

 The collection documents the invention of the Jogbra and includes biographical materials, business records, photographs, promotional, marketing and advertising materials, correspondence and audiovisual materials.

 This accession consists of the records of Cynthia Adams Hoover (CAH), Curator Emeritus at the National Museum of American History (NMAH), and document her curatorial activities, professional interests, and publications over the years as Assistant Curator of Musical Instruments, 1961-1963; Associate Curator, 1964-1974; and Curator, 1975-2004. ...

 The Sherman Poppen Papers document the snurfer, the predecessor of the snowboard that he invented in 1965.
 The snurfer, a sled that was ridden while standing up, originally consisted of two skis bound together.
 Snurfer competitions fueled the development of the snowboard as a piece of sporting equipment.
 This collection contains material describing the snurfer's place in snowboarding history, and the associated business and legal aspects.

 Two photograph albums, two scrapbooks, carbon copy typescript of master's thesis, miscellaneous photographs, etc. Scrapbooks contain newspaper clippings about De La Hunt's career as a "girl sports reporter" and articles by her.

-Presentation: Darby discusses windsurfing and his invention and development of the sailboard.
+Presentation by Newman Darby discussing windsurfing and his invention and development of the sailboard.
 Materials include original, master and reference videotapes and photographs.